Jodo-myeon

 Jodo-myeon is a myeon (township) in Jindo County of South Jeolla Province, South Korea.
 The township office is in Changyu-ri on Hajodo (Hajo Island).

 There are 177 islands (36 inhabited and 141 uninhabited islands) on the sea off Jodo-myeon.
-It is the thickest cluster of islands in Korea.
+It is the largest cluster of islands in Korea.
 Jodogundo or Jodo archipelagoes, the six archipelagoes of Jodo, include Gasa archipelago, Seongnam archipelago, Sangjo archipelago, Geocha archipelago, Gwanmae archipelago, and Hajo archipelago.

 Administrative divisions

 Jodo-myeon is divided into 23 villages (ri).